Alexander Stuart-Hill: Personal life

-During World War I, Stuart-Hill worked in a military hospital in Nevers where he began a relationship with fellow volunteer Lady Louise Mountbatten.
-She was a daughter of Prince Louis of Battenberg, an admiral in the British Royal Navy who renounced his German title during the First World War and anglicised the family name to "Mountbatten" at the behest of George V in 1917.
+During World War I, Stuart-Hill worked in a military hospital in Nevers where he began a relationship with fellow volunteer Princess Louise of Battenberg (later Lady Louise Mountbatten).
+She was the younger daughter of Prince Louis of Battenberg, an admiral in the British Royal Navy who renounced his German titles and anglicised the family name to "Mountbatten" at the behest of George V in 1917.
 Anticipating that her parents would be disappointed in the choice, Louise kept their engagement a secret for two years.
 Eventually, she confided in her parents, who were initially understanding, and twice invited him for visits at Kent House at East Cowes on the Isle of Wight.
 Her family, referring to him as "Shakespeare" because of his odd appearance, found him "eccentric" and "affected".
 Lacking resources, the engaged couple agreed to postpone marriage until after the war.
 But in 1918, Louise's father explained to her that Stuart-Hill was most likely homosexual, and that a marriage with him was impossible; she later married Crown Prince Gustaf Adolf of Sweden.

-According to his obituary in The Times, besides painting, "there was nothing 'Stuart' could not do with his hands, from building chimneys and repairing roofs to the most delicate work in petit-point embroidery."
-His studio, located at 41 Glebe Place in Chelsea, was a "lively social meeting place in the years before the Second World War."
-Attendees included members of the Bright young things, including Evelyn Waugh, Florence Mills, Alice Delysia, Turner Layton, and Clarence "Tandy" Johnstone.
+According to his obituary in The Times, besides painting, "there was nothing Stuart could not do with his hands, from building chimneys and repairing roofs to the most delicate work in petit-point embroidery".
+His studio, located at 41 Glebe Place in Chelsea, was a "lively social meeting place in the years before the Second World War".
+Attendees included members of the Bright young things, Evelyn Waugh, Florence Mills, Alice Delysia, Turner Layton, and Clarence "Tandy" Johnstone.

-Stuart-Hill died in February 1948.
+Stuart-Hill died on 20 February 1948 in Chelsea.